 In the Moonlight

-The lament of a summer breeze is heard
+The lament of a Summer breeze is heard

 to make the gilded leaves of Autumn sigh.

-And after months without a single word,
+And after months, without a single word,

-Shadows form silhouettes in the moonlight,
+Shadows join silhouettes in the moonlight;

-tethering wishes and hopes to a dream.
+tethering wishes and prayers to dreams.

 She remembers the sweet taste of his kiss